ToreniaFournieri/Star-Canine/Specification.md

 ### 2.4 Stage layout
 - There are two type of stages
   - combat: Combat stage.
 Enemy is chosen from Enemy_data.json.
 If it hits mutiple enemies by the provided condition, pick one randomly.
-    - ACT II, all enemey status x1.5 round down.
+    - ACT II, all enemy status x1.5 round down.
-    - ACT III, all enemy status x2.5 round down.
+    - ACT III, all enemy status x3.0 round down.
   - dock: heal and resupply

 ### 2.4.1 ACT structure